-Since the global financial crisis, global regulators and industry have undertaken work to strengthen confidence in interest rate benchmarks and identify alternatives based on near risk-free rates (RFRs).
+22 Since the global financial crisis, global regulators and industry have undertaken work to strengthen confidence in interest rate benchmarks and identify alternatives based on RFRs.
 A roadmap for the transition away from certain interbank offered rates and onto new RFRs was published by the Financial Stability Board in October 2020.